SoftTissueBiomechanicsLab/isofin/README.md

 ## Troubleshoot
 Thank you for using Isofin!
 For any inquiries, additional help, customization, or any other problems/concerns/suggestions, please reach out to us via email.
-The original author of these codes is Soham Mane (sohammane@utexas.edu).
-Both Matthew J Lohr (mlohr@utexas.edu) and Sotiris Kakaletsis (kakalets@utexas.edu) edited the codes, prepared them for sharing, and created this documentation.
+The authors of these codes are Soham Mane (sohammane@utexas.edu) and Matthew J Lohr (mlohr@utexas.edu).
+Matthew J Lohr and Sotiris Kakaletsis (kakalets@utexas.edu) edited the codes, prepared them for sharing, and created this documentation.